 Named the world’s best food market by National Geographic back in 2012, you know what to go here for.
-Located in the Old Town district of Toronto, the St. Lawrence Market provides a glimpse into the cities history while offering a variety of ways to tantalize your taste buds.
+Located in the Old Town district of Toronto, St. Lawrence Market provides a glimpse into the city’s history while offering a variety of ways to tantalize your taste buds.
 You’ll find food stalls, restaurants, and a farmer’s market selling fruits, vegetables, meats, and cheeses.
 You’ll also find Toronto’s official bacon sandwich.
-In addition to delicious foods, you’ll find arts and craft vendors, as well as the Market Gallery, which offers changing exhibitions dedicated to Toronto’s history, arts, and culture.
+In addition to delicious foods, you’ll find arts and craft vendors, as well as the Market Gallery, which offers rotating exhibitions dedicated to Toronto’s history, arts, and culture.

 Tip: We recommend taking the Bruce Bell Historical Walking Tour.
 This is what helped to really make this area (and other areas around Toronto) come alive for us.
 After all, this is where Toronto got its start!
 Highly recommended!

-Old Town and the Distillery District
+17. Have a Drink in Old Town and the Distillery District

-Located not too far from the St. Lawrence Market, the Distillery District is a historic neighborhood of Toronto that is now home to breweries, restaurants, bars, and shops.
+Located not too far from St. Lawrence Market, the Distillery District is a historic neighbourhood of Toronto that is now home to breweries, restaurants, bars, and shops.
 It’s extremely popular with tourists due to the beautiful brick buildings and facades.
 In fact, the 13-acre district has more than forty heritage buildings and comprises the largest collection of Victorian-era industrial architecture in North America.
 It was designated a National Historic Site of Canada in 1988.

-West Queen West
+19. Be Cool in West Queen West

 Where to Stay

 Just like attractions and restaurants, there’s an incredible amount of places to stay in Toronto.
 We’ve stayed at both Bed & Breakfasts as well as beautiful hotels.
-All of them are great and have their pro’s and con’s.
+All of them are great and have their pros and cons.
 Below are some options: